Old Bridge Municipal Utilities Autority

 An Advocate for the Residents of Old Bridge

-Residents may be lose control of their most vital resource — water!
+Residents may lose control of their most vital resource — water!

 Quality Water — Efficient Reliable Service